Loading...

 To protect the imported certificates, it is recommended that you set a Master Password for the browser.

-By default, all users have equal access to the subdomains, ie., *.corp.example.com.
-To differentiate users and grant access only to specific subdomain(s), ie., webapp.corp.example.com, access controls should be used.
-The link to access controls page can be found in user manager.
+By default, all users have equal access to the applications, for example: *.corp.example.com.
+To differentiate users and grant access only to specific application(s), for example: webapp.corp.example.com, roles should be used.

 Mode

-To alter the default behavior, along with the default mode, statements can be used.
-The syntax of a statement is as follows,
+To alter the default behavior of selected mode, permissions can be used.
+The syntax of a permission is as follows,

 <deny or allow> <subdomain> [</url> or </urlprefix>]

-All statements in the example below are valid, they collectively define access for users,
+All permissions in the example below are valid, they collectively define access for users,

 allow myapp.corp.example.com